r-d-w/passwd-if/README.md

 Python/Flask Web App for managing user passwords including self service.

+## initial configuration

+You will need to provide a configuration file for apache and the password interface python application.
+You can copy the examples in the conf directory and replace the <PLACEHOLDERS> with values appropriate for you environment.
+There are a number of sensitive fields that you can chose to store in the configuration files, but it is not recommmended.
+Instead, you should pass in your secrets via environment variables or through files in the secrets directory.

 ```
 cp conf/apache2.conf.example conf/apache2.conf
 cp conf/passwd_interface_conf.json.example conf/passwd_interface_conf.json
 $EDITOR conf/apache2.conf
 $EDITOR conf/passwd_interface_conf.json
 ```
+## Sensetive data

+## Development setup with debugger

 ```
 $ cat docker/compose/dev-compose.yml